See new temporary renting rules at Coronavirus (COVID-19) Victoria.

 The landlord or agent must give the tenant at least 60 days’ notice of any rent increase, using the Notice of rent increase to tenant/s of rented premises (Word, 474KB).

-- increase the rent before the end date of a fixed-term agreement, unless the terms of the lease allow for this.
+- before the end date of a fixed-term agreement, unless the terms of the lease allow for an increase

 Why rent increases